 A concerning trend has come to light regarding the treatment of special needs students in the Anglophone East School District.
-It appears that the HR department is actively circumventing agreements that were made by The Human Rights Commission and Lawyers in favour of these children.
-This raises serious concerns among parents, advocates, and the … [Read more...]
+At the center of the issue is the Human Resources (HR) department, which appears, in some cases, to be sidestepping agreements made through Human Rights processes.
+These agreements, often reached with the involvement of … [Read more...]

 Keeping Track of my Kids With Jiobit